-Department of Applied Engineering and Technology
+Department of Computer Science, Information Systems and Engineering Technology

 Joseph Schickel is the chair of the Department of Applied Engineering and Technology.
 Mr. Schickel's background includes experience as a technical sales and service representative for companies specializing in the manufacture and sales of products for the printing field.
 In addition to the courses he currently teaches, he is active in consulting and training related to commercial printing and printing management.
 He enjoys the outdoors and, along with his family, enjoys camping, hiking and biking, and winter sports.